AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 assessment of the sustainability of a scenario, for instance in terms of climate.
 A last graph represents a set of figures for analyzing scenarios more deeply.

-On the other hand, a set of sliders is available in the lower part of the screen for performing scenario simulation.
+On the other hand, a set of sliders is available in the lower part of the screen for performing scenario simulation <!-- to set scenario parameters-->.
-For facilitating the handling of the tool according to the user, the user can use three distinct modes of varying complexity.
-In the *Discovery mode*, the user uses directly sliders: this mode provides a good understanding of the sensitivities of the main levers of action.
+For facilitating <!-- To facilitate--> the handling of the tool according to the user <!-- according to the user un peu redodant-->, the user can use three distinct modes of varying complexity.
+In the *Discovery mode*, the user uses directly <!-- directly uses--> sliders: this mode provides a good understanding of the sensitivities of the main levers of action.
 In the *Scenarios mode*, the user displays scenarios that have already been defined and parameterized: this is the easiest mode to use which only allows analyzing scenarios.
 Finally, the *Advanced mode*, not directly available on the GUI, links to the AeroMAPS GitHub to be able to manipulate in detail the